sds-edu/SDS-CI-GH-Guide/README.md

 In these steps, we install the project dependencies using `npm ci`, a standard Node.js command, and then run the tests using `npm run test-ci`.
 The definition for the `test-ci` command can be found inside the `package.json` file.

 ### 📖 **Observe CI with GitHub Actions**

-Now a GitHub Actions workflow has been set up to automate the build and test processes.
-Commit and push the changes to the `master` branch (or firstly create a new repository on GitHub if you have not done so).
-Observe how GitHub Actions automatically triggers and executes the CI workflow.
-Check the workflow's status and inspect the test results to see if the tests passed successfully.
+A GitHub Actions workflow has been established to automate the build and test procedures, configured to trigger when changes are pushed to the `master` branch.
+To observe this, make sure you have an existing remote repository set up on GitHub, or create a new one if you haven't already.
+Once your repository is ready, commit and push your changes to the `master` branch.
+As you do this, observe how GitHub Actions automatically triggers and executes the CI (Continuous Integration) workflow.
+You can then check the workflow's status and inspect the test results to verify if the tests have passed successfully.

 ![](./images/1.png)